nf-core/modules/README.md

 ### CI tests

+In order to test that each module added to `nf-core/modules` is actually working and to be able to track any changes to results files between module updates we have set-up a number of Github Actions CI tests to run each module on a minimal test dataset using Docker, Singularity and Conda.

+#### Test data

 - All test data for `nf-core/modules` MUST be added to [`tests/data/`](tests/data/) and organised by filename extension.

 - In order to keep the size of this repository as minimal as possible, pre-existing files from [`tests/data/`](tests/data/) MUST be reused if at all possible.

 - Test files MUST be kept as tiny as possible.

+#### Pytest workflow

 - Every module MUST have a test workflow utilising test data added to the appropriate directory e.g. [`tests/software/fastqc/main.nf`](tests/software/fastqc/main.nf)